vlang/v/doc/docs.md

 ***The following paragraph describes features that are not implemented, yet.***

-To handle data exchange between coroutines more efficiently there will be 4 different ways to declare a variable:
+To handle data exchange between coroutines more there will be 4 different ways to declare a variable:

 ```v
 a := ...